system76/docs/_articles/extra-drive.md

 ---
 layout: article
-title: Automatically Mount an Extra Drive
+title: Set up a second hard drive
 description: >
   If you ordered your computer with additional storage, it came pre-formatted and ready for use; no additional setup is required.
 For instructions on automatically mounting an additional hard drive, check out this extra drive documentation.
 keywords: